Immigrate to Miami from the Dominican Republic

 The immigration process for a Dominican citizen starts at the USCIS office established in Santo Domingo.
 Immigrant visas applications are handled through this office, which will make appointments for the citizens when they will arrive at the U.S. Embassy.

 For this, the applicants will need to submit a designated form, specifying their particular immigration matter.
 Our immigration lawyer can offer legal assistance when completing such documents.
+We will also offer guidance when applying for a residence permit in USA.

 Obtain a visa for Miami, US

 Dominican citizens can also relocate to Miami, U.S., by applying for a K visa, issued for marriage purposes.
-This is available when a Dominican citizen can provide relevant information on the relationship with an American citizen, which will be concluded through a wedding in U.S.
+This is available when a Dominican citizen can provide relevant information on the relationship with an American citizen, which will be concluded through a wedding in U.S. This way, the foregin spouse will obtain a residence permit in USA.

 In the situation in which the Dominican citizen has relatives in Miami, U.S., they will have to apply for a petition at the USCIS prior to the formalities for obtaining a visa.